 Fosamax Side Effects

 Side effects of Fosamax can range from moderate to severe.
-Patients taking Fosamax commonly experience stomach pains and irritation of the gastrointestinal lining.
-Patients may also experience joint, muscle, and bone pains.
+Patients taking Fosamax commonly experience stomach pains and irritation of the gastrointestinal lining, as well joint, muscle, and bone pains.

 In 2010, the FDA released a Drug Safety Communication warning the public of the potential increased risk of sustaining fractures in the femur, or thigh bone, in bisphosphonate patients.
-These atypical fractures include diaphyseal and subtrochanteric fractures.
-Diaphyseal fractures occur along the long shaft of the bone.
-Subtrochanteric fractures occur immediately below the femur’s lesser trochanter, or just below the hip joint.
+These atypical fractures include diaphyseal fractures which occur along the long shaft of the bone and subtrochanteric fracture which occur immediately below the femur’s lesser trochanter, or just below the hip joint.

-Following the Fosamax FDA warning, manufacturing companies were required to add femur fracture information to bisphosphonate safety labels.
-However, the warning did not affect bisphosphonate drugs used exclusively for treating Paget’s disease or cancer-induced high blood calcium.
+The safety warning issued by the FDA also required that prescribing information also include bone fracture information but did not affect bisphosphonate drugs used exclusively for treating Paget’s disease or cancer-induced high blood calcium.

 Fosamax Bone Fractures

-Many find it surprising that Fosamax side effects may contribute to weakened and broken bones.
-A number of Fosamax patients have reported bone fractures as a Fosamax side effect.
-The most common Fosamax fracture occurs in the femur, which is one of the body’s strongest bones.
+Though Fosamax is given to prevent bone loss and fractures, in some cases, Fosamax side effects may contribute to weakened and broken bones.
+Fosamax-related fractures may occur in the femur, which is one of the body’s strongest bones or may result from damage to the jawbone.
 These low-impact fractures have often occurred without extreme stress on the bone.
-The majority of Fosamax fractures occur in female patients.
+The majority of Fosamax fractures occur in female patients and may occur during routine, non-stressful physical activities.

 Fosamax Femur Fracture